xyamzw/docs/docs/guide/advanced/ipa.md

 ## **2. TrollStore install**

- ==Requires AList version ≥ 3.12.2 and above==，Devices that support the installation of TrollStore (jailbroken devices are not explained here)
+ ==Requires OpenList version ≥ 3.12.2 and above==，Devices that support the installation of TrollStore (jailbroken devices are not explained here)

 For more devices, please see the table below.
 The content of the chart comes from [**TrollStore**](https://github.com/opa334/TrollStore)